aidenlangley/wowhub/README.md

 can be found in `package.json`.
 We've got a pretty typical setup, `npm run dev` to start the dev server, the rest are related to CI/CD & deployment.

+Saying that, there is a **`.devcontainer`** provided, which means you don't need to run any setup in your local environment if you have `podman` installed.
+Just let VS Code, or `podman`, set up a container, and then utilise the container for development.

 `DNS` is managed over at [Netlify](https://app.netlify.com/sites/wowhub/overview).
 `git push` to any branch will trigger a deployment - currently `main` and `develop`.
 This is useful for sharing previews of a change that's going to be